 Our Storefront Art Gallery returns to a mystery location in downtown Kingston.
-The art gallery will be facilitated by 2 youth curators: one of which will be recruited in partnership with the Union Gallery, and the other is photographer Claudia Pawlak who will be highlighting artwork and a performance series by LGBTQ youth in the storefront space.
+The art gallery will be facilitated by youth curator Christopher Grant (recruited in partnership with the Union Gallery).
+Photographer Claudia Pawlak will be highlighting artwork and curating a performance series by LGBTQ youth called "Eunoia" in the storefront space.
 The curators will be accepting submissions from local artists between the ages of 13-30.

 Notices for the Storefront Gallery

-- Both the Gallery and the LGBTQ Series will be posting calls forsubmissions soon.
+- "Eunoia", the LGBTQ+ Performance Series will be posting a call for submissions soon.

 Musiikki Performance Series

 Curated by Logan Brown and Savannah Shea

 This mentorship opportunity will pair one young, budding musician with a professional musician under 30 for a series of 5 different concerts featuring a total of 10 musicians.